International Externships: Financial and Academic Information

 Students must participate in a 1.5 hour training session and a separate pre-departure meeting during the spring semester prior to the summer externship.
 Upon return, students are required to participate in a wrap-up session to provide feedback on the program.

-In addition, externs must file weekly timesheets and weekly reflections with the USF Program Director and Coordinator.
+In addition, externs must file weekly timesheets and weekly reflections with the USF Program and Faculty Director.